zaphar/ucg/docsite/site/content/reference/expressions.md

 ### Reduce expressions

-Reduce expressions start with the reduce keyword followed by a symbol referencing a func, an expression for the accumulator, and finally the tuple list, or string to process.
+Reduce expressions start with the reduce keyword followed by a symbol referencing a func, an expression for the accumulator, and finally the tuple, list, or string to process.

 **Tuples**